arcus/education_modules/data_visualization_in_seaborn/data_visualization_in_seaborn.md

 This module also assumes some basic familiarity with python, including

-* installing and importing libraries
+* installing and importing python modules
 * reading in data
 * manipulating data frames, including calculating new columns